-Factbox - Key facts about Donna Summer, dead at 63
+FACTBOX - Key facts about Donna Summer, dead at 63

-LOS ANGELES Disco Queen Donna Summer, a five-time Grammy award winner famous for 1970s hits like "Hot Stuff" and "She Works Hard for the Money," died on Thursday after a long battle with cancer.
-She was 63.
+LOS ANGELES Disco Queen Donna Summer, a five-time Grammy award winner famous for 1970s hits like "Hot Stuff" and "She Works Hard for the Money," died on Thursday at age 63 after a long battle with cancer.

 Following are some key facts about Summer: